jorgefranconunes/tea/00README-developers.txt

 "build.conf.example" file with example values for these variables.

 BUILD_JAVA_HOME - The java home of the JDK to be used for compiling and for seting up the development environment as a Tea installation.

 This file can be changed at any time.
 The build procedure will always use the values currently in this config file.

-3. Prepare the development tree to behave like an installation tree.

-Run the "bin/setup" utility in order to prepare the development tree to behave like an installation tree.
-The only required command line option is "--java-home".
-Run it with "--help" for more details.

-Note that only after a successfull build will the development tree actually behave like an install tree.